whisthq/whist/main-webserver/docs/services.rst

 Fractal Host Service
 --------------------

-The Fractal Host Service is responsible for orchestrating container allocation and interaction on a host machine.
+The Fractal Host Service is responsible for orchestrating mandelbox allocation and interaction on a host machine.
-It listens for connections from the Fractal Webserver, which periodically sends commands and data that influence how and when containerized application streaming sessions start and run to the Fractal Host Service on a specific host machine.
+It listens for connections from the Fractal Webserver, which periodically sends commands and data that influence how and when application streaming sessions start and run to the Fractal Host Service on a specific host machine.
 It is also responsible for handling properly setting up Fractal mandelboxes and their interaction with the host, notably via allocating TTYs and Uinput nodes.
 The Fractal Host Service also sends periodic heartbeats back to the Fractal Webserver to let it know that it is alive.